Solomon Islands: Water and sanitation

-In addition, the Solomon Islands Second Rural Development Program, enacted in 2014 and active until 2020, has been working to deliver infrastructure and other vital services to rural areas and villages of Solomon Islands.
-The program has also encouraged farmers and other agricultural sectors.
+In addition, the Solomon Islands Second Rural Development Programme, enacted in 2014 and active until 2020, has been working to deliver infrastructure and other vital services to rural areas and villages of Solomon Islands.
+The programme has also encouraged farmers and other agricultural sectors.
 Rural villages such as Bolava, found in the Western Province of Solomon Islands, have implemented rain catchment and water storage systems.
-The program is funded by various international development actors such as the World Bank, the European Union, and the Australian and Solomon Islands governments.
+The programme is funded by various international development actors such as the World Bank, the European Union, and the Australian and Solomon Islands governments.

 Earthquakes

 On 2 April 2007 at 07:39:56 local time (UTC+11), an earthquake with magnitude 8.1 on the scale occurred at hypocentre S8.453 E156.957, 349 km northwest of the island's capital, Honiara, and south-east of the capital of Western Province, Gizo, at a depth of 10 km (6.2 miles).
 More than 44 aftershocks with magnitude 5.0 or greater occurred up until 22:00:00 UTC, 4 April 2007.
 A tsunami followed killing at least 52 people, destroying more than 900 homes and leaving thousands of people homeless.
 Land upthrust extended the shoreline of one island, Ranongga, by up to 70 m, exposing many coral reefs.

 On 6 February 2013, an earthquake with a magnitude of 8.0 occurred at epicentre S10.80 E165.11 in the Santa Cruz Islands followed by a tsunami up to 1.5 metres.
 At least nine people were killed and many houses demolished.
 The main quake was preceded by a sequence of earthquakes with a magnitude of up to 6.0.